 Led by Berkeley Lab, the multidisciplinary, multi-institutional SFA combines expertise in reactive transport and watershed modeling, environmental genomics and ecosystems biology, plant physiology, environmental geophysics, vadose zone hydrology, low-temperature and isotope geochemistry, data science, and environmental synchrotron science.
 The project involves key collaborations with investigators from three national laboratories, 28 universities, six federal and state agencies, three local stakeholders, and six small businesses, providing extensive leveraging of support from BER and others.

 Alignment with BER Grand Challenges

-The Watershed Function SFA is particularly well aligned with three of the grand challenges being addressed by BER’s Earth and Environmental Systems Sciences Division.
+The Watershed Function SFA is particularly well aligned with three of the grand challenges being addressed by BER’s Climate and Environmental Sciences Division.
 These include the Integrated Water Cycle, Biogeochemistry, and Data-Model Integration challenges.
 The project’s basic research also has relevance to many broader themes, including water in the West, integrated mountainous hydrology, and changing hydrology and water quality.
 In addition to the SFA’s expected scientific outcomes, the project is committed to building community, capacity, and a distributed watershed philosophy.